spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202212.0/catalog/catalog.md

 ---
 title: Catalog
-description: Explains working with abstract and concrete products and the Availability section in Back Office
+description: Explains working with abstract and concrete products and the Availability section in the Back Office
 last_updated: Jan 17, 2023
 template: concept-topic-template
 ---